History

 The Jorstad Exhibit

 Stan Jorstad, a nationally renowned landscape photographer and St. Charles resident, generously donated 17 photographs of Primrose Farm, a 1930s living history farm, from his private collection to the St Charles Park District in April 2006.
-The collection of 17 black and white images are on display at the south end of the Pottawatomie Community Center.
-More details: click here
+The collection of 17 black and white images are on rotating display in the Education Center at Primrose Farm.